pablos123/environment/docs/bash-coding-standards.md

 Not `battery_notify()`, not `function battery_notify()`.
 The parentheses are redundant when `function` is present, and dropping them lets the keyword carry the meaning.

-One `local` per variable, declared immediately above the line that defines it.
+One `local` per variable, declared immediately above the line that defines it, including nested loops.

 If the value is a plain expression — parameter expansion, literal, integer arithmetic, anything that cannot fail — declare and assign on one line: